AjitBhavle/zageno/README.md

-# Assignment heading: Create automation framework and place order from front-end application and validate same order in back-end application
+# Create automation framework and place order from front-end application and validate same order in back-end application

 ## Description:

 - Set Up a Web Testing Project for Chrome that executes the following Test Case.
 - As a new Amazon user, I want to search for the cheapest Snickers and Skittles on the page.
 - Add the cheapest ones to your Basket and check if the basket calculates the result correctly
 - Check if on Checkout, without an account, the user gets redirected to the registration page.

 ## **Pre-requisite:**

 - JDK 8+ should be installed
 - Maven path should be set in system path(**MAVEN**)
 - System veriable path should be set "**JAVA_HOME**"